digital-asset/daml/docs/source/daml/reference/templates.rst

    :end-before: -- end template sigs snippet

 - ``signatory`` keyword.
 After ``where``.
 Followed by at least one ``Party``.
-- Signatories are the parties (see the ``Party`` type) who must consent to the creation of an instance of this contract.
+- Signatories are the parties (see the ``Party`` type) who must consent to the creation of this contract.
 They are the parties who would be put into an *obligable position* when this contract is created.

   DAML won't let you put someone into an obligable position without their consent.
 So if the contract will cause obligations for a party, they *must* be a signatory. **If they haven't authorized it, you won't be able to create the contract.** In this situation, you may see errors like: